Veri-Q/Robustness/README.md

 ```sh
 python3 generate_adversary.py
 ```
-The models of the above classifiers can be found in `Picture` file.
+The models of the above classifiers can be found in `Figures` file.

 ### Experimental Results
 ---